Carolyn Naun, D.V.M., C.H.P.V.

 Lucy Miller, C.V.T.

 Phone: Extension 6

 In her spare time, Lucy enjoys hiking, snorkeling, and spending time with her friends.
-She currently doesn’t have any pets, so she manages to fill that void and get her fix by pet sitting.
+She currently doesn’t have any pets, so she manages to get her fix by pet sitting and, of course, working with our patients.
 Her most cherished dog was a Collie / Welsh Corgi mix named TJ, whom she adopted while working at an animal shelter back in Minnesota.
 TJ departed this earth after 16 years of companionship.